tcwilkinson/caa2015/ideas.md

-2)Functions served by the community
+2) Which are the functions served by the community

 Inspiration.
 "Community-level interactions encourage innovation and spark ideas about new lines of evidence, new applications, new questions, and alternate explanations. "